Project 2: WebWinter 2025

 Read this First

 This project asks you to develop attacks and test them, with our permission, against a target website that we are providing for this purpose.
 Attempting the same kinds of attacks against other websites without authorization is prohibited by law and university policies and may result in fines, expulsion, and jail time.
 You must not attack any website without authorization!
 Per the course ethics policy, you are required to respect the privacy and property rights of others at all times, or else you will fail the course.
-See the “Ethics, Law, and University Policies” section on the homepage for more info.
+See the “Ethics, Law, and University Policies” section of the course homepage for more information.

 Target Website